 Figuring out what to pack for an Alaska cruise can present some challenges because of the potential range of weather issues and activities.
 One thing that many first-time Alaska cruisers don’t realize is that Alaska probably isn’t quite as cold as you think it is, at least not during the summer cruise season.
 It may be colder than summer where you’re from – but it’s not the icy tundra – unless you are actually traipsing across a glacier.
 It is very green and very mild.
 But, it can also get very wet.

 So, we’ve combined our knowledge about packing for a family cruise with kids and knowledge of Alaska cruise packing to generate this practical packing list for families of what to pack for an Alaska cruise.
 This post focuses specifically on creating the ideal Alaska cruise packing list, so be sure to check out our more general post (and checklist) on what to pack for a cruise.
+(Also, if you haven’t booked yet, be sure to check out our post on the best Alaskan cruises for families.)

 What To Pack For An Alaska Cruise: Background Considerations